phorton1/Arduino-fridgeController/docs/design.md

   Please see below for more discussion of FRIDGE_MODE.
 - **SETPOINT_HIGH** - *float, temperature, default(-12C)* -
   a temperature above which the compressor will be started in the RUN_TEMP mode.
-The defaults of -12C (10.4F) is well below freezing
+The default of -12C (10.4F) is well below freezing
 - **SETPOINT_LOW** - *float, temperature, default(-20C)* -
   a temperature below which the compressor will be turned off in the RUN_TEMP mode.
-Defaults to -20C (-4.0F) a super solid freeze.
+Defaults to -20C (-4.0F), a super solid freeze.
 - **USER_RPM** - *integer, default(2600)* - sets the RPM at
-  which the compressor will normally run in the initial impelementation.
+  which the compressor will normally run in the initial implementation.
 Danfoss compressors can typically run from 2000-3500 rpm, and so this value is limited in range from 2000 to 3500, and the default is somewhere in the middle.